alphagov/govuk-developer-docs/source/manual/data-gov-uk-2nd-line.html.md

 There are two routes for creating an new account for a new user:

 1. A publishing organisation's 'admin' user(s) can invite new users to create an account.
 The admin user should [follow these instructions](https://guidance.data.gov.uk/publish_and_manage_data/get_and_manage_accounts/#add-or-remove-editors-and-admins) to invite the new user to join.
-We should encourage this approach as the organisation admin is best placed to know whether or not the new user should have access, as well as reducing the number of requests to 2nd line support.
+We should encourage this approach as the organisation admin is best placed to know whether or not the new user should have access, as well as reducing the number of requests to Technical 2nd Line.
-2. A sysadmin user (e.g. 2nd line) can create an account for the new user.
+2. A sysadmin user (e.g. Technical 2nd Line) can create an account for the new user.
 This should only be done if the organisation has no admins, and if we can verify the authenticity of the request.
  - Follow the instructions in [Assign users to publishers](#assign-users-to-publishers-setting-user-permissions) inputting the user's email address instead of their username.
  - An invite email is generated and sent to the publisher.